bsoc-bitbyte/.github/profile/README.md

 # BitByte Summer of Code

-🌟 Welcome to the BitByte Summer of Code program organized by the Programming Club at AIT IIIT Jabalpur! 🌟
+🌟 Welcome to the BitByte Summer of Code program organized by the Programming Club at IIIT Jabalpur! 🌟

 This program is designed to provide students with a unique opportunity to enhance their coding skills, collaborate on exciting projects, and contribute to open-source software development.
-Whether you're a beginner or an experienced programmer, this program has something to offer for everyone. 💻🚀
+Whether you're a beginner or an experienced programmer, this program has something to offer everyone. 💻🚀

 ## Program Overview